NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow1.md

 - `PUT /ooapi/offerings/{offeringId}`
 - `PATCH /ooapi/offerings/{offeringId}`
 - `PUT /ooapi/association/{associationId}`
-- `PATCH /ooapi/association/{associationId}` (to allow for cancellation of enrollment by the student)
+- `PATCH /ooapi/association/{associationId}` (to allow for cancellation of enrollment by the student/staff)

 ## Flow 1b : Ad-hoc

 When the TPS initiates a test moment there is no structured test information available from the SIS.
-The SIS provides API's to retrieve student groups and group memberships as well as information on individual students.
+The SIS provides API's to retrieve student groups and group memberships as well as information on individual students/staff members.

 The TPS can create test moments using this information and provide a TES with this data.
 However, because these test moments weren't initiated by the SIS it's not possible to transfer results/scores back to the SIS using flow 5.
 If required, these scores have to entered manually in the SIS.